-- Keep this medicine out of the sight and reach of children. - Store in original package in order to protect from light.
-Store below 30°C. - Do not use Naprosyn Tablets after the expiry date printed on the pack.
-The expiry date refers to the last day of that month. - Do not throw any medicines via wastewater or household waste.
+Keep this medicine out of the sight and reach of children.

+- Store in original package in order to protect from light.
+Store below 30°C. Do not use Naprosyn Tablets after the expiry date printed on the pack.
+The expiry date - refers to the last day of that month.
+Do not throw any medicines via wastewater or household waste.
 Ask your pharmacist how to throw away medicines you no longer use.
-These measures will help environment ect the skin, blistering (hives), itching
+These measures will help protect the environment.